stefanrueger/urboot/README.md

 Voila!

-**Fun fact.** `avrdude -c urclock` can keep bootloaders in terminal mode `-t` without the bootloader resetting itself through the watchdog timer.
+**Fun facts.** `avrdude -c urclock` can keep bootloaders in terminal mode `-t` without the bootloader resetting itself through the watchdog timer. `avrdude -c urclock` keeps metadata of the uploaded program, which are displayed with `avrdude -c urclock -xshowall`.
+Urboot bootloaders tell avrdude *exactly* which part they were compiled for; hence, `-c urclock` is the *only* programmer for which the part does not need specifying via `-p`.

 <p id="trouble-shooting"></p>